NavyBlueCheese/g10-fx-analysis/README.md

 # G10 FX Analysis

-A statistical study of G10 foreign exchange return dynamics, written in R.
+A statistical study of G10 foreign exchange return dynamics written in R.

-Two years of daily spot rates are pulled from the [Frankfurter API](https://frankfurter.dev) (no API key needed).
+Two years of daily spot rates are pulled from the [Frankfurter API](https://frankfurter.dev).
 The notebook then runs a set of classic quantitative checks: correlation structure, return distributions, rolling Sharpe ratios, and volatility clustering.